 roster of attorneys numbers 150, and their expertise covers

 everything from intellectual property to corporate governance to

 real estate issues.

-One of the firm's founders, Phil C. Neal, is a former Stanford
+One of the firm's founders, Phil C. Neal, was a former Stanford

 Law professor and Dean of the University of Chicago Law School.

-Neal counts three Supreme Court justices-Rehnquist, O'Connor and
+Neal counted three Supreme Court justices-Rehnquist, O'Connor and

 Ginsburg-among his former students.

 Neal Gerber's younger talent also has much to be proud of.
 While

 staying true to its one firm, one office creed, Neal Gerber has